Battle of Pyongyang (1950): Battle

 After the KPA blew the highway bridge across the Taedong, elements of the 2nd Battalion, 5th Cavalry, continued northeast along the river searching for a ford reported to be located there.
-When they found it a few miles east of the city they discovered that elements of the 15th Regiment, ROK 1st Division, already had crossed the river there, and others were then in the act of crossing into the main part of the city.
-Later, Colonel Crombez asked General Paik how his troops found the ford so quickly.
+When they found it a few miles east of the city they discovered that elements of the 15th Regiment, ROK 1st Division, had already crossed the river there, and others were then in the act of crossing into the main part of the city.
+Later, Crombez asked Paik how his troops found the ford so quickly.
 Paik answered, "I am a native of Pyongyang.
 I know the fords."
 By dark most of the ROK 1st Division was in the main part of Pyongyang north of the Taedong River.
 Meanwhile, the 8th Regiment of the ROK 7th Division swung into north Pyongyang from the east and was in possession of Kim Il Sung University in the northern part of the city by 17:00.

 The next day, 20 October, the ROK 1st Division advanced into the heart of the city and took the strongly fortified administrative center with ease.
 The KPA troops posted there were too demoralized to fight and they abandoned both guns and entrenchments.
 At 10:00 the ROK 1st Division reported the entire city had been secured, including the City Hall, the Provincial Government offices, and the North Korean People's Committee offices.
 The ROK 8th Regiment aided the 1st Division by sweeping through the northwest section of the city and clearing it of KPA.
 As soon as Engineer assault boats could be brought up, the 3rd Battalion, 5th Cavalry, began crossing to the north side of the Taedong, and by noon that regiment, with the 3rd Battalion, 7th Cavalry, attached to it, was across the river.
 Bells in Christian churches pealed a welcome.
 The people appeared friendly and there were no disturbances.